2b-t/LB-t/doc/NextSteps.md

 ## A. Next steps

-TO DO: Potential features (GPU support, compressible lattices), not feasible features: grid refinement and moving boundaries
+TODO

+Future features:

+- GPU support
+- Compressible lattices

+Features that are not feasible by design:

+- Grid refinement
+- Moving boundaries